Content Warning: kidnapping, human trafficking, sexual harassment, public indecency.

-I look down into my wallet, that is all the cash I have.
-I pulled out two 20 Euro bills and took the 5 bill Leigh held out, watching them as I passed them over the leather seat.
+I look down into my wallet, knowing I had less cash than what he asked for.
+I pulled out two 20 Euro bills and took the 5 bill my friend held out, watching him as I passed the money over the leather seat.
 He lowered his hands out of my line of sight before speaking again.

 “No, no,” he said, holding up the bills, “It is forty-five each!
 This is only thirty.”
 I looked at the bills, appalled.
 Had swapped one of the twenties for a five.

-I reached for the door handle, prepared to run; but he began to drive, saying “I will take you to an ATM then.”
+I reached for the door handle, prepared to run; but he took off driving, saying “I will take you to an ATM then.”

-“I only have a hundred Euro,” she said tersely.
+“I only have a hundred Euro,” my friend said tersely.

-When we finally got back to our hostel, we had no cash, lost 145 Euro ( $164), and were running late to the airport; but we sure had a story worth telling.
+When we finally got back to our hostel, we had no cash, lost 145 Euro (164 USD), and were running late to the airport; but we sure had a story worth telling.

 However, I leave you with this message.
 While Athens housed a once thriving ancient society, the reality is now far from the stories we grew up with.
 It is not a city I would recommend visiting — especially if you are, like myself, a young female who likes to travel alone or with few companions.
 I have built my entire platform on safety for the young female traveler and compassion for the places we visit.
 Athens is a city that puts us in dangerous territory in both categories.